wsoral/advanced_stats/homeworks/homework4.md

  - Your structure should have: Aim of the analysis, Method, Results, and short Discussion
  - Include either simple plot or regression table, but remeber about proper formatting.

+If you need more information about how to do and interpret multiple regression read Andy Field's chapter on Regression.